 This focuses on monitoring the performance and achievement of the set objectives.
 For small startups to be successful, the founders must be in place to measure progress, see what is working or not, create new ways of doing things, put work forward and make informed decisions based on what is prevailing on the market.

 5. Build, measure, learn

-This urges the product developer to build some products for their market through Minimum viable product, get feedback upon product performance, measure its success/failure and learn from the reviews to better the product.
+This urges the product developer to build some products for their market through Minimum viable products, get feedback upon product performance, measure its success/failure and learn from the reviews to better the product.

-Finally, Lean start-up methodology is a broad aspect, and I recommend all business startups to adopt it and ignore the traditional methods of making a business plan.
+Finally, the Lean start-up methodology is a broad aspect, and I recommend all business startups adopt it and ignore the traditional methods of making a business plan.

 Accessible Communication is a giant step toward maintaining good relationships with clients.
 Strong relationships generate more sales and support, improve client satisfaction, and reduce business expenses.